 Acknowledgment and Compliance with Rules

 I agree to observe and obey all rules and safety procedures that accompany the Event and to abide by any decision of an Event official relative to my (and/or my child’s) ability to safely compete in the Event.
 I agree to exhibit appropriate behavior at all times and to obey all applicable laws.
-NOV and Event officials, in its or their sole discretion, may dismiss me (and/or my child), without refund, should my (and/or my child’s) behavior endanger the safety of or negatively affect an event, person, facility, or property of any kind.
+NOV, Transocean and Event officials, in its or their sole discretion, may dismiss me (and/or my child), without refund, should my (and/or my child’s) behavior endanger the safety of or negatively affect an event, person, facility, or property of any kind.

 I understand and agree to stock my vessel with one Coast Guard Approved Personal Flotation Device (“PFD”) per passenger, including captain and crew, in accordance with Coast Guard Regulations.
 For vessels over sixteen feet long, a throw-able PFD (such as a boat cushion or life ring) must be on board.